 Notes

 - The more you make pasta the more you will get used to cooking it and the sauce simultaneously.
 I work out how long the pasta will take and how long the sauce will take then work out what needs to be started first.
 In this case I know my pappardelle will only take a couple of minutes to cook so I have a pot of boiling water going and add the pasta to it when I am adding the cream to the sauce.
-If you get the sauce done too quick and the pasta isn't ready then just lower the heat right down until it's ready.
+If you get the sauce done too quickly and the pasta isn't ready then just lower the heat right down until it's ready.
 If it thickens up too much then all you need is a splash of pasta water to loosen it.

 - With most of my sauces I like to let the pasta bubble away in it to help thicken the sauce and coat the pasta.
 If you are using dried pasta then undercook it slightly so it doesn't overcook in the sauce.